 Level 3 Certificate in Counselling Theory, Skills and Ethics

 It is recommended that learners have Level 2 literacy skills, or English GCSE or equivalent.

-It is also recommended that learners have achieved the Level 2 Certificate in Counselling Skills or equivalent.
+It is required that learners have achieved the Level 2 Certificate in Counselling Concepts and Skills or equivalent.

 How is the course assessed?

 By Internal assessment, each unit has various assignments which must all be successfully completed in order to qualify for the Certificate.
 All work is marked and verified internally as well as externally verified.

 The course can be studied during the day or evening over a period of one year.
 The details confirming the start dates and the day of the week that this course will run will be provided on enquiry.